As of October 2017, the State has not given approval for the Rte 4 Billboard.

 Also the billboard must now be compatible w/relevant federal law because the State SHPO

-in 9/2015 made the Greenbelt an “historic district” eligible for NJ & National Registries
+in 9/2015 made the Greenbelt an “historic district” eligible for NJ & National Registries.

 What do Teaneck’s residents say about the Billboard?